kupl/Data-Driven-Pointsto-Analysis/README.md

 - Data-Driven-Doop: This folder contains a Doop framework, which was modified to support our data-driven technique.
 The modifications include 1) new Datalog rules to allow flexible context-depth handling and 2) additional analyses that are parameterized to context-depth-selection heuristics.
 - features: This folder will store feature extraction results during the learning phase.
-- eval.py: A Python script for reproducing Table 3.
-Data-driven context-sensitive analyses this script performs are pre-loaded with the learned heuristics.
+- eval.py: A Python script for reproducing Table 3 using learned heuristics.
 (Section 2.1)
 - learn.py: A Python script for reproducing Table 1 and Appendix B. (Section 2.2)

 ### Data-Driven-Doop